 - Challenges with walking, sitting, swallowing

 - Heightened levels of sleep

 It’s crucial for family members to put in place a strong community of support during each stage of the disease, so as to provide the very best care for their loved one with Alzheimer’s, and for their own health and wellbeing as well.

-Professional Topeka Senior Care Your Family Deserves
+Professional Alzheimer’s Care in Topeka Your Family Deserves

-To learn more about our dementia care in Topeka and the surrounding area, call on Grace Home Care.
+To learn more about our Alzheimer’s care in Topeka and the surrounding area, call on Grace Home Care.
 You can reach us by phone at 785.286.CARE, or by answering a few simple questions through our online contact form.
 With Grace Home Care, you always have a trusted care team to walk beside you through the journey of Alzheimer’s.
 It’s good to know you’re not alone!